Joseph Kabila

-Kabila's term was due to expire on 20 December 2016, according to the terms of the constitution adopted in 2006.
-Officials suggested that elections would be held in November 2016, but on 29 September 2016, the nation's electoral authority announced that the election would not be held until early 2018.
-Talk focused on the need for a census before holding elections.
+The DRC experienced a political crisis during the last years of Kabila's second term.
+His constitutional mandate was due to expire in 2016, according to the 2006 constitution.
+Officials suggested that an election would be held in November 2016, but it was delayed until early 2018.
 Kabila's popularity declined and he also faced growing pressure from the international community to give up power.
-An agreement was reached with the influential Catholic Church hierarchy to appoint a new government and prepare to hold elections.
-In August 2018, Kabila announced that he would step down and not seek a third term in the December 2018 general election.
-Kabila was succeeded by Félix Tshisekedi in the country's first peaceful transition of power since independence.
-Independent observers concluded that Tshisikedi lost heavily to another candidate, Martin Fayulu, and that Kabila had fixed the official result for the candidate most likely to be most helpful to him in the latter's post-presidency period.
+An agreement was reached after mediation by the Catholic hierarchy to appoint a new government and prepare to hold elections, but they were delayed again.
+In August 2018, Kabila announced that he would step down and not seek a third term in the upcoming election that December.
+In January 2019, Kabila was succeeded by Félix Tshisekedi in the country's first peaceful transition of power.
+Independent observers concluded that Tshisikedi lost heavily to another candidate, Martin Fayulu, and that Kabila had fixed the official result for the candidate most likely to be helpful to him.

+He remained influential in the DRC's politics after he left office.
+Kabila's political alliance, the Common Front for Congo, initially held the majority of seats in the parliament, and formed a coalition government in August 2019 with Tshisekedi's Heading for Change alliance after months of negotiations.
+Tshisekedi ended the coalition in 2020 over the blocking of his agenda.
+In 2021 he removed the last of Kabila's allies from the government, and in 2023 Kabila went into self-imposed exile abroad.
+Tshisekedi accused him of supporting the resurgent campaign of the Rwandan-backed M23 movement in 2025, which he denied.
+A Congolese military court tried Kabila in absentia for treason and sentenced him to death.
+In 2026, Kabila was sanctioned by the United States.